John W. Rollins: Political career

 Because of his roots in the business community, Rollins became interested in Delaware's Republican Party, and worked as a fund raiser for Republicans running for local, state, and federal office in Delaware and beyond.
-He was elected Lieutenant Governor of Delaware in 1952, defeating Democrat Vernon B. Derrickson of Kent County and served from January 20, 1953 to January 15, 1957.
+He was elected Lieutenant Governor of Delaware in 1952, defeating Democrat Vernon B. Derrickson of Kent County and served from January 20, 1953, to January 15, 1957.
 In 1956, Rollins was an alternate delegate to the Republican National Convention that nominated President Dwight D. Eisenhower for reelection.

 In the 1960 elections, Rollins ran for Governor of Delaware and defeated his primary opponent, incumbent Lieutenant Governor David P. Buckson.
-However, he was defeated in the general election by Democrat Elbert N. Carvel, a former Governor of Delaware.
+However, he was defeated in the general election by Democratic former Governor Elbert N. Carvel.

 Philanthropy

 In addition to his leadership in business and politics, Rollins became one of the principal philanthropists in Delaware.
 In addition to contributing to multiple charities, he created the John W. Rollins Foundation, rated in 1999 to be one of the 50 largest charitable organizations in Delaware.
 He sponsored the John W. Rollins, Sr. Award for health care philanthropy, and was a benefactor of the University of Delaware, despite never having attended the school himself.

-Rollins received the Order of Merit from the Knights of Malta and the Golden Plate Award of the American Academy of Achievement, and was inducted into the Delaware Sports Hall of Fame and the Horatio Alger Association of Distinguished Americans in 1963.
-The Horatio Alger Award recognized Rollins’ rise from humble roots to preeminence in the world of business.
+Rollins received the Order of Merit from the Knights of Malta and the Golden Plate Award of the American Academy of Achievement, and was inducted into the Delaware Sports Hall of Fame (in 2008) and the Horatio Alger Association of Distinguished Americans in 1963.
+The Horatio Alger Award recognized Rollins' rise from humble roots to preeminence in the world of business.
 His philanthropy made the Horatio Alger Association into the largest privately funded scholarship in the US for underprivileged college students.
 His legacy is continued by his children and his wife Michele.